ah100101/BlockScoped/README.md

 Questions must satisfy the following criteria to be merged:

-- [ ] Question described accurately within question slot (and numbered correctly)
+- [ ] Question described accurately within question slot
 - [ ] At least one category, the language or topic, must be provided within the categories slot with the Category component
 - [ ] One and only one difficulty is provided within the difficulty slot via Difficulty component
 - [ ] Answer provided within the answer slot
 - [ ] Linkable references are provided, and are provided within the reference slot
+- [ ] Topic .json file updated within `docs/.vuepress/questionData/`

 #### Note about updating questions.js